-TRANSFER AGENT AND REGISTRAR 16.
+16. TRANSFER AGENT AND REGISTRAR

-At December 31, 2022, the Company's transfer agent and registrar for the Common Shares was Odyssey Trust Company located at 1230 - 300 5th Avenue SW, Calgary, Alberta, Canada T2P 3C4.
-At December 31, 2022, the Company's Canadian warrant agent for the TSX-listed common share purchase warrants was TSX Trust Company located at 301 - 100 Adelaide St W Toronto, Ontario, Canada M5H 4H1; Odyssey Trust Company is the U.S. warrant agent.
+At December 31, 2023, the Company's transfer agent and registrar for the Common Shares was Odyssey Trust Company located at 1230 - 300 5th Avenue SW, Calgary, Alberta, Canada T2P 3C4.

 17. MATERIAL CONTRACTS

 Other than as disclosed below, there are no contracts that may be considered material to the Company, other than contracts entered into in the ordinary course of business, that have been entered into by the Company in the past fiscal year or that have been entered into by the Company in a previous fiscal year and are still in effect.